arfro/arfro.com/_drafts/2019-05-13-data-structure-manipulation-is-kinda-big-deal.markdown

 * tuple
 * Option (a collection that's either empty or has one item, fabulous into from Alvin Alexander [here](https://alvinalexander.com/scala/using-scala-option-some-none-idiom-function-java-null))

 When I think Scala I like to think of designing a blueprint of a factory line.

  Let's imagine you have a factory that fixes bikes.
 What could be our work flow?
 Maybe something like:
 * inspect the bike (get list of problems)
 * fix all problems (if any)
 * clean bike

 We want to make sure that when the bike arrives, it passes through all of those stages.
-The bike gets transformed in a way - if it's broken it gets fixed and cleaned, if it's not broken, it get's cleaned.
+The bike gets transformed in a way - if it's broken it gets fixed and cleaned, but if it's not broken, it only gets cleaned.
 <br>

 With this image in mind, let's start with `map` and `flatMap`.<br>